DerGuru/The-Resonant/New Chapters/01 - Part1/P1-14_Marker_at_Home.md

 Not yet.

-Not while RAE needed him.
 Not while there were still answers to find.

 He turned off the lights and went to bed, leaving the cleaned plate by his door to return to Mrs. Amari in the morning.